FarronF/limerick-council-meetings/meetings/2021/09/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 19th July 2021.md

 Notices is prohibited under current G.D.P.R. regulations.

-The estimated cost of providing CCTV apparatus at taxi ranks where CCTV is not currently--- 4
+The estimated cost of providing CCTV apparatus at taxi ranks where CCTV is not currently
+---
+4

 available is €100k.